 The education landscape is changing, and USAHS is at the forefront of that change.
-Blended learning is quickly becoming the norm at universities across the country.
+Blended learning is quickly becoming the norm at universities across the country where students are empowered to take charge of their own educations.
 As early adopters of this format, we have been leaders in providing the flexibility, enhanced student achievement, learner satisfaction, and career readiness that blended learning offers.

 Our unique learning model combines state-of-the-art facilities, career-centered learning technologies, online teaching and learning best practices, and the expertise of USAHS faculty members who are practitioners as well as exceptional educators from across the country.
 We bring our experts to you, in online lectures and video vignettes, interactive discussions, and learning resources created exclusively by USAHS faculty that you can access any time, from any place, as often as you’d like.

 As part of our continued commitment to innovation in teaching and learning, we offer three options for our health science degree programs:

 - On-campus students enjoy a blended learning format characterized by online lectures, learning activities, and interactive assignments blended with hands-on, face-to-face instruction, and lab time.
 In addition, students have the opportunity across the curriculum to actively engage in simulated clinical experiences in our state of the art Centers for Innovative Clinical Practice.

 - Flex programs offer working and remote students the same blended learning experience as our on-campus students, with online study during the week and hands-on, face-to-face instruction, lab time, and simulation-based learning over select weekends each month.

 - Finally, many programs are available fully online.
 Optional on-campus residencies provide fully online students the opportunity to engage in valuable face-to face interaction and instruction with USAHS faculty.